 **All links are affiliate links**

-You will need to use pie weights, or better yet, just buy a bag of $1.50 dried pinto beans from Walmart and designate them to be your "baking beans" used only for this recipe (my mom and I have ours stored in a mason jar).
+To do this process, you will need to use pie weights, or better yet, just buy a bag of $1.50 dried pinto beans from Walmart and designate them to be your "baking beans" used only for this recipe (my mom and I have ours stored in a mason jar).
 You will need the weight of the beans on top of the crust to ensure an even bake on the bottom without any air bubbles forming.

 - If a blind or partial bake is needed, pre-heat the oven to 375 degrees Fahrenheit.